cellarmate/recruiting-intake/business-planning-form/README.md

    ```
    npm install
    ```
+3. Configure your OpenAI API key:
+   - Rename `.env` to `.env.local` to ensure it's not committed to version control
+   - Replace `your_api_key_here` with your actual OpenAI API key from [OpenAI's platform](https://platform.openai.com/api-keys)
-3. Start the development server:
+4. Start the development server:
    ```
    npm start
    ```
-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Form Sections